 - 1. By accessing the console port with a terminal program or via IPSec protected telnet or SSH session to an Ethernet port.
-Please note that the PC used for the console connection is a non-networked PC.
+Please note that the PC used in the situation with the console connection and the terminal program is a non-networked PC.
 The IOS prompts the User for username and password.
 If the password is correct, the User is allowed entry to the IOS executive program. - 2.
 Via an IPSec session.
 This session is authenticated either using a shared secret or RSA digital signature authentication mechanism.